 A guide to finding good house-sits in Australia

 If you have decided to try out housesitting in Australia, you may wonder what the necessary steps to make it happen smoothly are.
-When I started thinking about house sitting, I honestly had no idea whether house sitting was the right thing for me.
-I had read a lot of articles about good, bad and ugly house sitting experiences.
+When I started thinking about house sitting, I honestly had no idea whether house sitting was the right thing.
+I had read many articles about the good, the bad and the ugly house sitting experiences.

-When it comes to getting things done, and finding your first house sit gig, then you realise that you need a proven process.
+When it comes to getting things done, and finding your first house sit gig, you realise that you need a proven process.
 Right at the beginning, I made a few mistakes.
 Trial and error naturally belong to it, but it also shows you what’s works for you and what doesn’t.

 The four cornerstones of housesitting that work well for me